Teaching

 Environmental Communication

-Advanced Senior Seminar: Environmental Tourism
+Advanced Senior Seminar (topics vary, including: Environmental Tourism and Plastics)

 Rhetorical Foundations of Communication